iPlumb3r/Holochain/Holo-Box/ReadMe.md

 Holo-Box
 ==

-This section is about "how to build a box" for hosting hApps
+This section is about "how to DIY a box for hosting hApps" ?

 Work In Process ...